 Yes.
 Officers are authorized to extend their OER period of report to coincide with their PCS departure date if the regular reporting period ended within the last 92 days for officers on semiannual submission schedules, or within the last182 days for officers on annual submission schedules.
 For specific details, please see COMDTINST M1000.3A, Article 5.A.3.c.

 These OERs are prepared for Coast Guard Reserve Personnel under the Inactive Duty promotion list and should be addressed to the Reserve Program Management Branch at ARL-PF-CGPSC-RPMOER@uscg.mil.

 I’m planning to retire.
 What do I need to do about my OERs until then?

-Please take a few minutes to read COMDTINST M1000.3A, Article 5.A.6 concerning Reports submitted for Continuity Purposes.
-Officers with an approved retirement or separation date within 18 months (annual schedule) or 12 months (semiannual schedule) of the last regular OER submission, and who have met the expected high standards of performance during the period, may be eligible to finish out their careers with a Continuity OER.
-If you prefer to have a completed OER documenting your recent work experience for “job hunting” purposes, you may want to submit a completed OER to coincide with your last day on active duty, as long as the period of report does not exceed 12 months for officers on a semiannual OER submission schedule, or 18 months for officers on an annual OER submission schedule.
+Please take a few minutes to read COMDTINST M1000.3A, Article 5.A.6 concerning OERs submitted for continuity purposes.
+Officers with an approved retirement or separation date within 18 months (annual schedule) or 12 months (semiannual schedule) of the last regular OER submission, and who have met the expected high standards of performance during the period, may be eligible to submit a Continuity OER as their final OER.
+If you prefer to complete an OER documenting your recent work experience for “job hunting” purposes, you may want to submit a fully documented OER to coincide with your last day on active duty, as long as the period of report does not exceed 12 months for officers on a semiannual OER submission schedule, or 18 months for officers on an annual OER submission schedule.

 Remember, for OER purposes, the end-of-report period will be your last day of active duty, not the day before beginning terminal leave.
-As a reminder, the Reporting Officer and Reviewer’s signature dates cannot precede the Reported-on Officer’s last day of active duty.
+The Reporting Officer's and Reviewer’s signature dates cannot precede the Reported-on Officer’s last day of active duty.